Slipper tub and double vanity bathroom remodel in Malvern, PA by Fedor Fabrication

 Can you expand my bathroom footprint, or just reconfigure within it?

 It depends on which Paoli house you have.
 On a small 1920s traditional bath (40–60 sq ft), we often reconfigure within the footprint to add a real linen closet and a proper walk-in shower; absorbing an adjacent closet is feasible where it exists.
 On a subdivision primary suite (100+ sq ft) there’s usually enough room to remove the jetted tub and build a proper walk-in shower and freestanding soaker without expanding at all.
-We bring in Rise Engineering if a load path is involved, scoped and priced on the proposal.
+We bring in a Pennsylvania-registered structural engineer if a load path is involved, scoped and priced on the proposal.

 Can you do a tub-to-shower conversion in a 1920s Paoli traditional?